Dhu'l-Nun al-Misri

-Dhūl-Nūn Abū l-Fayḍ Thawbān b.
-Ibrāhīm al-Miṣrī (ذو النون المصري; d.
-Giza, in 245/859 or 248/862), often referred to as Dhūl-Nūn al-Miṣrī or Zūl-Nūn al-Miṣrī for short, was an early Egyptian Muslim mystic and ascetic.
-His surname "al Misri" means "The Egyptian".
+ذو النون المصري) (d.
+Giza, 859-862), often rendered in English literature as Dhū'n-Nūn al-Miṣrī or Zūl-Nūn al-Miṣrī, was an early Egyptian Sufi mystic and alchemist.
+His surname al-Miṣrī means "the Egyptian".

 He was born in Akhmim, Upper Egypt in 796 and is said to be of Nubian descent.
-Dhul-Nun is said to have made some study of the scholastic disciplines of alchemy, medicine, and Greek philosophy in his early life, before coming under the mentorship of the mystic Saʿdūn of Cairo, who is described in traditional accounts of Dhul-Nun's life as both "his teacher and spiritual director."
-Celebrated for his legendary wisdom both in his own life and by later Islamic thinkers, Dhul-Nun has been venerated in traditional Sunni Islam as one of the greatest saints of the early era of Sufism.
+Dhu'l-Nun is said to have made some study of the scholastic disciplines of alchemy, medicine, and Greek philosophy in his early life, before coming under the mentorship of the mystic Saʿdūn of Cairo, who is described in traditional accounts of Dhu'l-Nun's life as both "his teacher and spiritual director."

+Celebrated for his legendary wisdom both in his own life and by later Islamic thinkers, Dhu'l-Nun has been venerated as one of the greatest saints of the early era of Sufism.

 Name

-It has been speculated by scholars whether "Dhul-Nun" was an honorific (laqab) for the mystic rather than his name proper, which is sometimes believed to be Thawbān.
-As "Dhul-Nun," literally meaning "the one of the fish [or whale]," or an abbreviation of "from Nineveh" as in the Quranic reference to the Hebrew prophet Jonah in Islamic tradition, it is sometimes believed that this title was given to Dhul-Nun in commemoration of Jonah.
+It has been speculated by scholars whether "Dhu'l-Nun" was an honorific (laqab) for the mystic rather than his name proper, which is sometimes believed to be Thawbān.
+As "Dhu'l-Nun," literally meaning "the one of the fish [or whale]," or an abbreviation of "from Nineveh" as in the Quranic reference to the Hebrew prophet Jonah in Islamic tradition, it is sometimes believed that this title was given to Dhu'l-Nun in commemoration of Jonah.

 Life

-Dhul-Nun is one of the most prominent saints of early Islamic tradition, appearing "in the earliest accounts of Ṣūfism as the leading figure of his generation."
+Dhu'l-Nun is one of the most prominent saints of early Islamic tradition, appearing "in the earliest accounts of Ṣūfism as the leading figure of his generation."
 Often depicted as the spiritual master of Sahl al-Tustari (c.
-818–896), the traditional hagiographies relate that the latter refused to engage in mystical discourse until after Dhul-Nun's death, on account of his recognition of Dhul-Nun's elevated rank in wisdom and gnosis.
+818–896), the traditional hagiographies relate that the latter refused to engage in mystical discourse until after Dhu'l-Nun's death, on account of his recognition of Dhu'l-Nun's elevated rank in wisdom and gnosis.

-Tomb of Dhul-Nun al-Misri (AD 796–859) in Cairo's City of the Dead.
+Tomb of Dhu'l-Nun al-Misri (AD 796–859) in Cairo's City of the Dead.

-Dhul-Nun al-Misri is considered among the most prominent saints of early Sufism and holds a position in the Sufi chronicles as high as Junayd Baghdadi (d.
+Dhu'l-Nun al-Misri is considered among the most prominent saints of early Sufism and holds a position in the Sufi chronicles as high as Junayd Baghdadi (d.
 910) and Bayazid Bastami (d.
 874).
 He studied under various teachers and travelled extensively in Arabia and Syria.
-The Muslim scholar and Sufi Sahl al-Tustari was one of Dhul-Nun al-Misri's students.
+The Muslim scholar and Sufi Sahl al-Tustari was one of Dhu'l-Nun al-Misri's students.
 In 829 he was arrested on a charge of heresy and sent to prison in Baghdad, but after examination he was released on the caliph's orders to return to Cairo, where he died in 859; his tombstone has been preserved.